 During this year you will be paid by the company, at usually around 80% of a graduate wage, and will have the opportunity to get involved in a real project.
 Students who take this opportunity find it immensely helpful in developing their technical ability as well as their personal skills.
 Some gain sponsorship from their placement company, and may even be offered a graduate job on completion of their degree!

 You study your chosen specialist options in greater depth, and undertake a major, research-based individual project.
 These projects span the breadth of our disciplines, are based on the world-leading research work being undertaken in the school and are well regarded by our industrial partners.
 You take the BEng modules listed as year three in the module section below.

 At Birmingham, we provide diverse, yet balanced, courses, enabling our graduates to gain employment in a wide range of industries.
 Teaching is provided by lecturers who are global experts in their field, with multi-million pound investment providing leading-edge teaching facilities and laboratories.

 We continue to make innovations in communications; our work on the design of antennas for mobile phones and on automotive radar systems is being taken up by major international manufacturers.
 In transport, our research on monitoring the condition of railway systems and infrastructure is valued by operators and governments worldwide.

 We produce graduates who can function in today's fast-changing marketplace, and your career prospects will be excellent.
 Your Birmingham degree is evidence of your ability to succeed in a demanding academic environment.

-Employers target Birmingham students for their drive, diversity, communication and problem-solving skills, their team-working abilities and cultural awareness, and our graduate employment statistics have continued to climb.
+Employers target Birmingham students for their drive, diversity, communication and problem-solving skills, their team-working abilities and cultural awareness.

 Electrical Engineering 1